wilsonify/wilsonify.github.io/content/recipes/BANANA CREAM PIE15.md

 heat to medium-low and grab a spatula.
 Keep the pot at a very gentle simmer and keep scraping

 the bottom and sides with a spatula to avoid pudding skin.
-That shit is gross.
+That    is gross.
 Keep this up for

 7 to 10 minutes or until you flick some of the custard across the top of itself in the pot and

 that spot holds its shape for a couple seconds.
-Gross but fucking accurate.
+Gross but  accurate.

 7 Your pie crust should be cool enough to handle now.
 Slice up the bananas into rounds no

 thicker than .5 inch.
-Line the crust with the banana slices, like all over the fucking place.
+Line the crust with the banana slices, like all over the  place.
 Up

 the sides, BANANAS EVERYWHERE.
 Now pour the warm custard into the banana-lined

 pie shell.
-Cover and place this fucker in the fridge for at least 3 hours.
+Cover and place this  er in the fridge for at least 3 hours.

 8 Once the custard has cooled and set, spread on a batch of the whipped cream over the top

 and serve.
 This pie is best eaten within 3 days of being made because the bananas cannot be

-trusted to keep their shit together much longer than that.
+trusted to keep their    together much longer than that.